doncovski/MongoDB/README.md

 # MongoDB
-# MySQL Queries and scripts for MySQL
+Queries and scripts for MongoDB